cybercow/uv-exposure/README.md

      accessories + combined LED strips, i'm using 12V / 5A LED driver
    - this is work in progress!
-   - why i did this ? well, my old scsi scanner had only one button :P, then, i had Arduino Mega and 2004 LCD display laying around ... then, i wanted something just darned simple and practical to work my PCB's
+   - why i did this ? well, my old scsi scanner had only one button :P, then, i had Arduino and 2004 LCD display laying around ... then, i wanted something just darned simple and practical to work my PCB's

-  This sketch should fit on Arduino Uno, but i didn't had any @ the moment so here you go with the Mega ...

   I added a small (but smart) screen saver to save some power when not used for some time it will respectively turn on/off the LCD backlight ... eg. if the timer is running the